Career Exploration Steps:

 The last question to ask yourself is “how do I get there?”
 What is the education and training necessary, the skills to develop and possible obstacles and strategies.

-Resources: Attend Kirkwood’s career services workshops: Job Search Strategies, Resume Writing, Resume Critiquing, Interviewing for the Job, Mock Interview,
+Resources: Talk to a career coach: Job Search Strategies, Resume Writing, Resume Critiquing, Interviewing for the Job, Mock Interview,

 Job Applications and Cover Letters.